PoisotLab/NCBITaxonomy.jl/docs/src/portal.md

 ```

 In practice, because the `descendantfilter` (and any `*filter`) functions return
-a `DataFrame`, we could save the content of the groups.
-If we had the guarantee
+a `DataFrame`, we could save the content of the groups; this is particularly
+important, because the construction of a name finder required to traverse the
+entire tree under the root taxon, which is going to be time consuming for larger
+groups (such as, for example, *Aves*).
+If we had the guarantee that the names
-that the names are all scientific names, we could further refine the dataframes,
+are all scientific names, we could further refine the dataframes, but this is
-but this is not the case here.
-In any case, having these filters at hand is
+not the case here.
+In any case, having these filters at hand is going to allow
-going to allow us to limit the searches to the pool of correct taxa.
+us to limit the searches to the pool of correct taxa.

 We will store our results in a data frame: